-Sit in a comfy chair which supports your head or lie on the floor or bed.
-Place your arms on the chair arms, or flat on the floor or bed, a little bit away from the side of your body with the palms up.
+Sit in a comfy chair that supports your head, or lie on the floor or bed.
+Place your arms on the arms of the chair, or flat on the floor or bed.
+Your arms should be a little bit away from the side of your body and with the palms facing up.
 If you’re lying down, stretch out your legs, keeping them hip-width apart or slightly wider.
 If you’re sitting in a chair, don’t cross your legs.

 Relaxation techniques usually start with focusing on your breathing.
-The way to do it is to breathe in and out slowly and in a regular rhythm as this will help you to calm down.
+The way to do it is to breathe in and out slowly, using a regular rhythm since this will help you to calm down.

-- Fill up the whole of your lungs with air, without forcing.
+- Breathe in, filling the whole of your lungs with air but without forcing.
 Imagine you're filling up a bottle, so that your lungs fill from the bottom.

-- Breathe in through your nose and out through your mouth.
+- You should breathe in through your nose and out through your mouth.

-- Breathe in slowly and regularly counting from one to five (don’t worry if you can’t reach five at first).
+- Breathe in slowly and regularly, counting from 1 to 5 (don't worry if you can't reach 5 at first).

-- Then let the breath escape slowly, counting from one to five.
+- Then let the breath escape slowly, counting from 1 to 5.

 - Keep doing this until you feel calm.
 Breathe without pausing or holding your breath.

-Practise this relaxed breathing for three to five minutes, two to three times a day (or whenever you feel stressed).
+You should practise this relaxed breathing for 3 to 5 minutes, 2 to 3 times a day (or whenever you feel stressed).

 Progressive muscle relaxation

 This technique takes around 20 minutes.
-It stretches different muscles in turn and then relaxes them, to release tension from the body and relax your mind.
+It stretches different muscles in turn and then relaxes them to release tension from the body and relax the mind.

 Find a warm, quiet place with no distractions.
 Get completely comfortable, either sitting or lying down.
 Close your eyes and begin by focusing on your breathing, breathing slowly and deeply, as described above.

-If you have pain in certain muscles, or if there are muscles that you find it difficult to focus on, spend more time on relaxing other parts.
+If you have pain in certain muscles, or if there are muscles that you find it difficult to focus on, spend more time on relaxing other parts of your body.

 You may want to play some soothing music to help relaxation.
 As with all relaxation techniques, deep muscle relaxation will require a bit of practice before you start feeling its benefits.

-For each exercise, hold the stretch for a few seconds, then relax.
-Repeat it a couple of times.
+In each exercise, hold the stretch for a few seconds, then relax.
+Repeat a couple of times.
 It’s useful to keep to the same order as you work through the muscle groups:

-- Face – push the eyebrows together, as though frowning, then release.
+- Face — push your eyebrows together, as though frowning, then release.

-- Neck – gently tilt the head forwards, pushing chin down towards chest, then slowly lift again.
+- Neck — gently tilt your head forwards, pushing chin down towards chest, then slowly lift again.

-- Shoulders – pull them up towards the ears (shrug), then relax them down towards the feet.
+- Shoulders — pull your shoulders up towards the ears (shrug), then relax them down towards the feet.

-- Chest – breathe slowly and deeply into the diaphragm (below your bottom rib) so that you're using the whole of the lungs.
-Then breathe slowly out, allowing the belly to deflate as all the air is exhaled.
+- Chest — breathe slowly and deeply into your diaphragm (below your bottom rib) so that you're using all of your lungs.
+Then breathe slowly out, allowing your belly to deflate as all the air is exhaled.

-- Arms – stretch the arms away from the body, reach, then relax.
+- Arms — stretch your arms away from your body, reach, then relax.

-- Legs – push the toes away from the body, then pull them towards the body, then relax.
+- Legs — push your toes away from the body, pull them towards the body, then relax.

-- Wrists and hands – stretch the wrist by pulling the hand up towards you, and stretch out the fingers and thumbs, then relax.
+- Wrists and hands — stretch your wrist by pulling your hand up towards you, stretch out the fingers and thumbs, then relax.

-If you find that relaxing is not helping you with stress relaxation and mental health page for professional advice and tips that may help relieve your situation.
+If you find the above relaxation techniques are not helping you deal with your stress, see our relaxation and mental health page for more information and tips that may help improve your situation.